9 Examples of Disgustingly Stinky (Yet Tasty) Food

 However, Bauer does rather gloss over the fruit’s major drawback by observing that “durians have a strong smell and a unique taste.”
 Strong smell Mr. Bauer?
 It’s described by those not so enamoured as similar to rotting flesh or putrid garbage.

-Of course, if you can get past the stink, you’ll want something to help swill it down.
+Of course, if you can get past the stink of the durian, you’ll want something to help swill it down.
 A good pairing might be baby mice wine.
 It’s known as a health tonic in Korea and China, although the mice have a different point of view.

 Tiny little rodents, no more than three days old, are drowned in bottles of rice wine.
 They are left to ferment for a year and then the cork is pulled.
 Cheers.